C++ Core Guidelines: Rules about Exception Handling

 };

 Now, the client of the input sub-system can specifically catch the exception via catch(const InputSubSystemException& ex).
-Additionally, you can refine the exception hierarchy by further deriving from the class InputSubSystemException.
+You can also refine the exception hierarchy by deriving from the class InputSubSystemException.

 E.15: Catch exceptions from a hierarchy by reference